d2l-ai/d2l-zh/chapter_recurrent-modern/machine-translation-and-dataset_origin.md

 we prefer word-level tokenization here (state-of-the-art models may use more advanced tokenization techniques).
-The following `tokenize_nmt` function tokenizes the the first `num_examples` text sequence pairs, where each token is either a word or a punctuation mark.
+The following `tokenize_nmt` function tokenizes the first `num_examples` text sequence pairs, where each token is either a word or a punctuation mark.
 This function returns